-This course will provide you with the fundamentals to design, deliver and assess effective training and facilitation.
-You will explore the principles of adult learning and brain-based methodology and how these concepts apply to your own work environment.
+Learn the fundamentals to design, deliver and assess effective training and facilitation.
+Explore the principles of adult learning and brain-based methodology and how these concepts apply to your own work environment.
 Throughout the course you will develop and execute three short training sessions and receive feedback from your peers and coaches.
 By the end of this course, you will increase your competence in designing effective training and your confidence in facilitating sessions.
 There will be some self paced online pre-course work including reading, assignments and discussions, starting two weeks prior to class dates.